ArshamFN/WaveShare-Jetson-ROS2-Rover/README.md

 ## Acknowledgments

-- Waveshare for the Wave Rover platform
+- Waveshare for the UGV02 platform and MFD board
 - NVIDIA for Jetson developer tools and documentation
 - Slamtec for the RPLidar SDK and ROS2 driver
 - The ROS2 and Nav2 open source communities